-Time blocking organizes your calendar into allocated blocks of time to enable scheduled periods of uninterrupted, deep work.
+Time blocking organizes your calendar into allocated blocks of time to enable scheduled periods of uninterrupted deep work.

 What is time blocking?

-Have you ever had a project that should take 3 hours to complete but it actually took you the whole day because of interruptions and multitasking?
-That my friend is an example of Parkinson's law—and likely why you're struggling to complete tasks efficiently. ⏰
+Have you ever had a project that should take three hours to complete but that actually eats up a whole day because of interruptions and multitasking?
+That is an example of Parkinson's law—and likely why you're struggling to complete tasks efficiently. ⏰